2020PB/police-brutality/reports/Oregon.md

 ### Officer throws stun grenade at protesters on sidewalk | August 25th

-A small group of protesters is on the sidewalk, chanting and yelling.
+A small group of protesters is on the sidewalk at S 5th and SW Jefferson, chanting and yelling.
 An officers runs up and lobs a stun grenade at them.

 tags: less-lethal, protester, stun-grenade

 id: or-portland-332

-geolocation:
+geolocation: 45.5147756,-122.6797709

 **Links**